fabian57fabian/archero_bot_57/README.md

   - 1080x2220 is fullt working.
 All tests show good coordinates positioning.
   - failing 1080x1920, but working on...

+If you don't find your screen resolution and you want to contribue, follow these [instructions](wiki/ContributeWithScreens.md).

 ## Installation on Linux
 Follow these steps to install __adb__, python lisb such as __Pillow__,__matplotlib__, __numpy__, __pure-python-adb__, __pyqt5__:
 - `$ apt install adb`